-You can use Twilio to automatically send SMS messages as part of a marketing campaign sequence.
+You can use Twilio to automatically send SMS messages as part of a marketing automation sequence.
 This article will show you how to set it all up.
 You will need to create a Twilio account first.
-You will be using the Http Post object in the campaign builder to automate it.
+You will be using the Send Http Post object for this automation.

 - You will need to create a Twilio account first.
 In this example, we will be using a free trial account.
 Twilio offers Pay-as-you-go and other convenient plans.

-- Once you've set up your Twilio account and sign in to your dashboard, you will want to go ahead and get a Twilio phone number to send from.
+- Once you've set up your Twilio account and sign in to your dashboard, you will need to get Twilio phone number to send from.
 You should see an option to add a phone number on your dashboard.
 In the image below, we already added a phone number to the account.

 - Once you have a number to send from, go to Learn & Build under the Programmable SMS section as shown below

 - From here, you can go ahead and send yourself a text message to your phone to make sure you have your phone number set up properly with Twilio

 - If you successfully received the text message, you can move on to the next step.
 If not, you should contact Twilio for help in setting up a phone number on your account.